shrop/os-app-configs/shrop-macbookair.md

 * Setup home page to "topsites:"
 * Uncheck "Open 'safe' files after downloading"
+* Remove all existing bookmarks in the Bookmark Bar
 * Evernote Clipper in the Bookmark Bar
 * Evernote web app (old one) in the Bookmark Bar
 * SafariOmnibar - https://github.com/rs/SafariOmnibar